redux-form/redux-form/docs/api/FormValues.md

 ### options: {prop: name, ...}

-If you use the first form with the options object, the keys of the object will be the names of the propd passed.
+If you use the first form with the options object, the keys of the object will be the names of the props passed.

 ## Usage